cig0/old_blog/infosec-security-resource-directory.md

 Infrastructure Security Resources Directory

 At the time of writing this entry I'm still unable to find a bookmark system for web resources that doesn't suck.
-Because inter-browser bookmark sharing is cumbersone (at best) I will keep this post updated with the neat stuff I cross paths in my search of information on the topic.
+Because inter-browser bookmark sharing is cumbersome (at best) I will keep this post updated with the neat stuff I cross paths in my search of information on the topic.

 My goal for this post is that it can serve as a memory helper for myself as well a curated directory for anybody else looking for the same information.
 <br/>Since I already spent time looking for the information provided here I hope you won't have to :)